SourceBox-LLC/FineFoundry/README.md

   - Test the trained adapter with prompt input, temperature / max token sliders, presets (Deterministic / Balanced / Creative), and a clear-history button.
   - When you click **Run Inference**, the button is disabled and a small progress ring plus status text indicate that the fine-tuned model is loading and generating; the response appears in the panel once it is ready.
 - **Training configurations**:
-  - Save the current setup (dataset, hyperparameters, training target, Runpod infra or local Docker settings) as a JSON config.
+  - Save the current setup (dataset, hyperparameters, training target, Runpod infra or local Docker settings) as a named configuration.
   - Load configs from the **Configuration** section to quickly restore full training setups.
-  - Config files live under `src/saved_configs/`, and the last used config auto-loads on startup.
+  - Configurations are stored in the database and the last used config auto-loads on startup.

 #### 💡 Training notes & tips